dmihovch/danOS/docs.md

 - All instructions are 16-bit words.
 - Large values are preloaded into registers.
 - Conditional jumps use FLAGS set by `CMP`.

+for register offsets, you just need to compute that offset prior and then send the one register to the instruction

+ints are signed, using 2s compliment